Soil Cover Days

 Important areas for further research and development to improve soil cover include:

-- farming equipment that better maintains surface residue during production
+• farming equipment that better maintains surface residue during production and harvest

 Description of the image above